resheku/my-awesome/README.md

 - [tox-dev/pipdeptree](https://github.com/tox-dev/pipdeptree) - A command line utility to display dependency tree of the installed Python packages
 - [trailofbits/deptective](https://github.com/trailofbits/deptective) - Deptective automatically determines the native dependencies required to run any arbitrary program or command.
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
-- [trycua/cua](https://github.com/trycua/cua) - Cua is Docker for Computer-Use AI Agents
+- [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
+Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).
 - [tryolabs/norfair](https://github.com/tryolabs/norfair) - Lightweight Python library for adding real-time multi-object tracking to any detector.
 - [twisted/towncrier](https://github.com/twisted/towncrier) - Manage the release notes for your project.
 - [typesplainer/typesplainer](https://github.com/typesplainer/typesplainer) - A Python type explainer!